caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-02.md

 tap on my connections and meet some criminal authorities or something, but that would be cheating.

-"Sasha, when did you decide on such a rigid rules?", an old-teacher-like voice asks.
+"Sasha, when did you decide on such rigid rules?", an old-teacher-like voice asks.

 "They aren't rigid, i just came up with this on the spot", i reply.